mcdope/wrpdistributor/INTEGRATION.md

 ### HEAD ###

 Simply upserts the session, which causes the lastUsed timestamp to be set to the current date and time.
 This prevents this session from being garbage collected / shutdown.
+Such a request should be sent at least once every 4 minutes.

 Recommendations: Monitor user activity, as long as the user continues scrolling the content or is filling some form issue periodically a HEAD request to make sure the session doesn't get killed while the user is doing "work".

-Important note:
-Currently there is no "cleanup" implemented, so the exact interval you should issue such a request is not yet determined.
-For now, you can plan with like "every 5-minutes unused sessions will be shutdown".
-I will not be shorter than that, but maybe it will be longer than that.
-But definitely already implement this, cleanup will be implemented without prior notice!

 #### Response ####
 | Property      | Value |